anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

        altered to call the function onUpdate() for the last time to update the game screen before the game engine halts.

-8. After all bricks are broken, sometimes the game continues without moving to the next level.
+8. When playing a loaded game, after all bricks are broken, sometimes the game continues without moving to the next level.
+   - How the problem was solved:
+      - A logical error was present.
+This is because, in the read file we read the destroyedBlockCount value and the blocks array stores only the blocks which have not been destroyed.
+If for example the player starts with 12 bricks, and he breaks 7 bricks and saves the game, destroyedBlockCount stores 7, but when he reloads the game, the blocks array size is now 5, as destroyed bricks are not loaded.
+We compare destroyedBlockCount and blocks array size (if they are equal) to call nextLevel, but these values will never be the same.
+      - in the function loadGameStats(), I overwrite destroyedBlockCount to 0.
+If destroyed blocks are not loaded into the game, there is no need to store the player's previous destroyedBlockCount.